shorebirdtech/docs/docs/guides/push_to_deploy_on_github.md

 ## 🎬 End Notes

-Like mentined in the beginning, what we presented here is just one way of setting up a Push to Deploy ideally the reader should adapt it to their own needs and context.
+Like mentioned in the beginning, what we presented here is just one way of setting up a Push to Deploy ideally the reader should adapt it to their own needs and context.

-And what was presented here could also be expanded in many ways.
+And it can be expanded in many ways.
 For example:

 - Instead of directly commiting to the branch after the release was made.
 Developers would land their changes and fixes on their main branch, and then `cherry-pick` it to the release branch!